 "For too long the externalities of farming have been ignored.
 The rest of society has decided that's not acceptable."

-Next story in Political: PM backs National MP on staff resignations
+Next story in Politics: PM backs National MP on staff resignations

 Copyright © 2016, Radio New Zealand